-Open Awards are developing new blended learning materials for the 2018-19 for a range of units within the Health and Humanities pathways.
+Open Awards offer blended learning materials for a range of units.
 These materials are free to use for Open Awards approved providers and can be accessed by learners via a secure online platform.
 Learners must be registered for use of this platform and brief training is provided for tutors to support delivery.
-To discuss this further with please call the team on 0151 494 2072.
+To get set up, please contact us.